CS341W-Admin/drive-thru/README.md

 A successful order will have the following sequence:
 1. Take order
 2. Accept payment
-3. Update inventory _Note: This is tracked at a product name level, not at element level (e.g., buns, patties)_
+3. Update inventory _Note: This is tracked only by product name (e.g., Spicy Chicken Sandwich).
+We do not track ingredients (e.g., buns, patties) in this project._
 4. Submit order to kitchen and receive food
 5. Serve meal and thank customer

 ## Technical Requirements
 ### 1. User Interface
 1. Use an HTML form to gather the order details (sandwich types and quantity of each), along with a "submit" button.
-2. Use an HTML form to gather payment amount (input field) along with a "pay" button.
+2. Use an HTML form to gather the payment amount (input field) along with a "pay" button.
 3. Use an event handler on each button:
    1. Suppress the default form submit button behavior.
 4. Gather the order form's field values into the `orderDetails` object.
 5. Provide HTML tags with unique id attributes so that you can target them with CSS (e.g., hide/show) and target them with content (e.g., `innerHTML` or `textContent`.
    1. Messages — Where messages to the customer can be seen
-   2. Order status — Where the details of the current order are displayed
+   2. Order status — This is where the details of the current order are displayed
-   3. Order history — Where you can track orders that have been fulfilled
+   3. Order history — This is where you can track orders that have been fulfilled
-   4. Current sales totals (admin area in footer) — Where you can see incoming receipts/revenue by sandwich type
+   4. Current sales totals (admin area in footer) — This is where you can see incoming receipts/revenue by sandwich type
-   5. Inventory levels (sandwiches remaining) — Where you can see how many sandwiches remain in inventory
+   5. Inventory levels (sandwiches remaining) — This is where you can see how many sandwiches remain in inventory

 ### 2. Payment System
 1. The price of each sandwich will be stored within the `accounts` JS object.
 2. Your program will dynamically consult the `accounts` object when determining how much money to require for payment.
 3. If an order is __fulfilled__, then the dollar amount is added to "receipts" counter.
-4. If an order is __rejected__, then dollar amount __is not__ added to the "receipts" counter. _NOTE: Any sandwich ordered beyond supply levels will be rejected._
+4. If an order is __rejected__, then the dollar amount __is not__ added to the "receipts" counter. _NOTE: Any sandwich ordered beyond supply levels will be rejected._
 5. Use DOM handling techniques (e.g., `querySelector()`) to push to the footer your updated totals on sales figures by sandwich type.
 This will be the sum (dollar format with two decimals) of all orders taken for the day/session.
 For example,
    1. Regular Chicken Sandwich: $120.00
    2. Spicy Chicken Sandwich: $52.45